Poultry Equipment Buyer's Guide

-After checking the egg, it should be weighed.
-FarmTek carries two scales for weighing and grading eggs.
-The Escali® Pocket Scale (111585) is a convenient, lightweight scale that allows you to weigh your eggs anywhere.
 To grade your eggs, FarmTek offers the Jiffy-Way Egg Grading Scale (110083).
 This sturdy scale weighs eggs and classifies them as small, medium, large or x-large.
 After cleaning and grading your eggs, it is time to package them.

 What types of egg packaging does FarmTek offer?

 FarmTek carries three types of egg packages depending on your individual needs and the size of your eggs.
 All egg cartons are biodegradable and compostable.
-Egg cartons are available in regular and jumbo sizes, each holding a dozen eggs.
+Egg cartons (110221 & 110291) are available in regular and jumbo sizes, each holding a dozen eggs.
 Full Filler Flats (110222) are also available.
-These 5 x 6 flats hold 30 eggs but have no lid like traditional cartons.
+These 5 x 6 flats hold 30 eggs, but have no lid like traditional cartons.
 Egg Tray Racks and Egg Cases can make egg handling easier and minimize breakage.
 They are both reusable and easy to clean.

 Does FarmTek offer incubators?

 Incubators are important in helping chicks hatch if the eggs are taken away from the hen.
 The conditions inside of an incubator mimic the temperature and humidity an egg would experience under a brooding hen.
 FarmTek has two incubator options to keep eggs warm until the chicks are ready to hatch.
 The Hova-Bator Incubator (111987) is ideal for the small-scale poultry farmer and offers two windows for easy viewing.
 The Genesis Hova-Bator Incubator (111986) is ideal for novices, experts, classrooms and laboratory settings.
-Add an Automatic Eqq Turner (111988) for easy egg turning during incubation.
+Add an Automatic Egg Turner (111988) for easy egg turning during incubation.
 Both incubators hold over forty eggs.

 What do brooder lights do?

-Once chicks are born, a brooder light should be used to keep them warm and healthy until their immune systems fully develop.
+Once chicks are born, a brooder light should be used to keep them warm and healthy until their immune systems have fully developed.
 Besides the heat from the lamps, the light from the brooders helps the chicks grow as well.
 Chicks need around 23 hours of light per day to encourage proper eating and drinking, facilitating growth and weight gain.
 FarmTek offers a variety of brooder lights from standard to heavy duty, depending on the number of hatchlings in your flock and your individual needs.